-The range starts at £1,699 for an aluminium frame and goes up to £3,659.
-The Ultegra model I tested two years ago is actually now cheaper than when tested at £2,459.
+The two-bike range starts at £2,099 for the Shimano 105-equipped version; the Ultegra model is £2,549.
 As well as taking mudguards, the Paralane takes up to 35mm tyres, there’s a carbon seatpost that provides more comfort, and the geometry offers a balanced and stable ride.

-The RDX is the spiritual successor to Dolan's Dual, one of the original mudguard-comptible carbon fibre frames.
+The aluminum GXA gravel bike is the spiritual successor to Dolan's Dual, one of the original mudguard-compatible carbon fibre frames.
 However, that bike was showing its age with limitations like a maximum tyre size of 25mm thanks to the rim brakes, so it's good to see a similarly-versatile new ride popping up on the Dolan website.

 The clue is in the name with the Grandurance, it’s bike designed to do it all, from commuting, touring to exploring.
 This model pairs an aluminium frame with a carbon fork with clearance for the 35mm Schwalbe G-One tyres and full-length mudguards.
 There’s a rear rack for load lugging and a Herrmans MR8 dynamo powered front and rear light.

-The Endurance 725 Disc combines traditional frame design with modern disc brakes for a compelling winter bike.
-As the name suggests, the frame is made from Reynolds 725 steel complemented by a carbon fork and it’s designed as an endurance bike so comfort is a top priority.
-Ribble has been aggressive with new bike launches in recent years, and it also offers direct-sales value for money and easy bike customisation via its website, so you can build a bike up from just £999.
+The Ribble CGR AL combines traditional frame design with modern disc brakes for a compelling winter bike.
+As the name suggests, the frame is made from aluminium, complemented by a carbon fork and it’s designed as an all-round bike (the TLA stands for Cross-Gravel-Road) so comfort is a top priority.
+Ribble has been aggressive with new bike launches in recent years, and it also offers easy bike customisation via its website, so you can build a bike up with mudguards from £1,049.

 The British bike brand with an Italian sounding name offers the reasonably priced CK7 Disc (there’s also a rim brake version) which is sold complete with a set of full-length mudguards.
 The CK7 uses a 6061 aluminium frame with a carbon fork and uses the now common 12mm thru-axles with flat mount brake callipers.
-The spec on this bike includes a Shimano Tiagra 10-speed groupset with a wide range 11-34t cassette, Tektro mechanical disc brakes and a tyre we’ve never heard of before, the Impac CrossPac 25mm.
+The spec on this bike includes a Shimano Tiagra 10-speed groupset with a wide range 11-34t cassette and Tektro mechanical disc brakes.

 If you've spotted a brand new bike that's sold with mudguards fitted do let us know in the comments section.